noobe/Notes/Web Performance/Animation performance and frame rate/README.md

 - With CSS animations you specify a number of keyframes, each of which uses CSS to define the appearance of the element at a particular stage of the animation.
 The browser creates the animation as a transition from each keyframe to the next.

 - Compared with animating elements using JavaScript, CSS animations can be easier to create.
 They can also give better performance, as they give the browser more control over when to render frames, and to drop frames if necessary.

+- However, the performance cost of modifying a CSS property can vary from one property to another.
+It's commonly accepted that 60 frames per second is the rate at which animations will appear smooth.
+For a rate of 60 frames per second, the browser has `16.7 milliseconds` to execute scripts, recalculate styles and layout if needed, and repaint the area being updated.
+Slow scripts and animating expensive CSS properties can result in jank as the browser struggles to hit a smooth frame rate.